majestrate/XD/README.md

 ## Building

-right now the only support way to build is with `make`
+right now the best way to build is with `make`

     $ git clone https://github.com/majestrate/XD
     $ cd XD